ExplorViz/EaaS-demo-application/readme.md

 - `EAAS_SECRET`: You can obtain one from the projects secrets page

 You can then make changes to the application and push them to the repository and the GitHub Action will automatically create a build and submit it to the configured EaaS instance.
 You can see and run these builds through the EaaS webinterface.

+### Submit builds from Travis-CI

+Fork this repository on GitHub and login on [Travis](https://travis-ci.org), make sure Travis can see the repository.
+A travis configuration is included (`.travis.yml`) that will build this project and submit a build artifact to an EaaS instance.

+Then configure some environment variables in Travis:

+- `EAAS_URL`: Set this to the URL where your EaaS instance can be reached from the internet (Important: no trailing /)
+- `EAAS_PROJECT`: Set this to the ID of the EaaS project, you can find it on the projects settings page
+- `EAAS_SECRET`: You can obtain one from the projects secrets page.
+This should be set to hidden

+You can then make changes to the application and push them to the repository and Travis will automatically create a build and submit it to the configured EaaS instance.
+You can see and run these builds through the EaaS webinterface.

 ## License